Kaushik-2005/K.SriKausik_S2/README.md

  # DataSet :

  - The given dataset was [heart-disease-prediction](https://www.kaggle.com/datasets/ritwikb3/heart-disease-statlog).
  - This database contains 13 attributes and a target variable.
 It has 8 nominal values and 5 numeric values.
-The detailed description of all these features are as follows:
+The detailed description of all these features are as follows:<br>
         &emsp;&emsp;&emsp;1)Age: Patients Age in years (Numeric) <br>
         &emsp;&emsp;&emsp;2)Sex: Gender (Male : 1; Female : 0) (Nominal)<br>
         &emsp;&emsp;&emsp;3)cp: Type of chest pain experienced by patient.This term categorized into 4 category.<br>